cathei/Svelto.ECS.Schema/README.md

 ### Motivation
 Svelto.ECS is an awesome project, however I found understanding underlying entity structure can be pretty confusing to new users like myself.
 It has powerful tools like groups and filters, but lacks of wrapper to make it intutive.
-I thought it will be much easier to understand group with structured schema, and it is worth to make your code flexible, design change proof.
+I thought it will be much easier to understand group with structured Schema, and it is worth to make your code flexible, design change proof.
 That is the motivation I wrote this Svelto.ECS.Schema extension which is basically a user-friendly wrapper for groups and filters.

-### Concept
-Think of a RDBMS schema, there is tables, records, columns, indexes and shards.
+Think of a RDBMS schema, there is tables, records, columns, indexes.
 ECS is basically in-memory database but faster.
 In RDBMS, tables can hold records having specific combination of columns.
 In Svelto.ECS, groups can hold entities having specific combination of components.
-That is why I chose to take friendly terms from RDBMS and define schema of ECS.
+That is why I chose to take friendly terms from RDBMS and define Schema of ECS.

+### Features
+* RDBMS-like Schema Definition with Extendible, Nestable Layout
+* Indexing Entities and Automatic Tracking over Tables
+* Finite State Machine supporting Transitions, Conditions and Callbacks

 ## Basic Usage
 ### Install
 Currently it is alpha stage, available on [NuGet](https://www.nuget.org/packages/Svelto.ECS.Schema/).
 While I don't recommend to use it on production, feel free to try it and please share me the experience!

 ### Need help?
 If you need help or want to give feedback, you can either join [my Discord Channel](https://discord.gg/Dvak3QMj3n) or ping @cathei from [Svelto's Official Discord Channel](https://discord.gg/3qAdjDb).

 ### Defining Descriptor
-Let's say you have basic understanding of general Entity-Component-System.
+Let's say you have basic understanding of Svelto ECS.
+(You might read some articles and still confused and lost.)
-Defining schema starts from defining EntityDescriptor, that is combination of components.
+Defining Schema starts from defining EntityDescriptor, that is combination of components.
 ```csharp
 public class CharacterDescriptor : GenericEntityDescriptor<EGIDComponent, HealthComponent, PositionComponent> { }
 ```